cosmos/gaia/docs/migration/cosmoshub-4-vega-upgrade.md

 ### Backups

 Prior to the upgrade, validators are encouraged to take a full data snapshot.
 Snapshotting depends heavily on infrastructure, but generally this can be done by backing up the `.gaia` directory.
-If you use cosmovisor to upgrade, by default, cosmovisor will backup your data upon upgrade.
-See below [upgrade by cosmovisor]((#method-ii-upgrade-by-cosmovisor-with-manually-prepare-the-gaia-v600-binary)) session.
+If you use Cosmovisor to upgrade, by default, Cosmovisor will backup your data upon upgrade.
+See below [upgrade by cosmovisor](#method-ii-upgrade-using-cosmovisor-by-manually-preparing-the-gaia-v600-binary) section.

 It is critically important for validator operators to back-up the `.gaia/data/priv_validator_state.json` file after stopping the gaiad process.
 This file is updated every block as your validator participates in consensus rounds.
 It is a critical file needed to prevent double-signing, in case the upgrade fails and the previous chain needs to be restarted.